coinse/cs454-sbst/README.md

 $
 ```

+## Bonus Goal

+Implement one or more additional local search algorithms from below, and show that they are more efficient than hill climbing.
+Your report should clearly show that the additional algorithm outperforms the hill climbing algorithm you implemented.

+- Simulated Annealing
+- Alternating Variable Method
+- Tabu Search

 ## Report

 Write, and commit a simple report detailing your implementations, and include it as a PDF file in the repository.
 In particular, try to discuss the following point:

 - What was your general approach towards instrumentation?
 - How did you compute approach level?
+- How many fitness evaluations does your algorithm require to achieve the reported coverage?
 - Is there anything extra to the assignment that you have done?
 Bonus points, or even beyond those?